Tail-GAN: Learning to Simulate Tail Risk Scenarios: Numerical experiments: methodology and performance evaluation

-\paragraph{In-sample test vs out-of-sample test.} Throughout the experiments, both in-sample tests and out-of-sample tests are used to evaluate the trained simulators.
+\paragraph{In-sample test vs out-of-sample test.} Throughout the experiments, both in-sample tests and out-of-sample tests are used to evaluate the trained generators.
 In particular, the in-sample tests are performed on the training data, whereas the out-of-sample tests are performed on the testing data.
 For each {\TGAN} variant, the in-sample test uses the same set of strategies as in its loss function.
 For example, the in-sample test for {\TGAN}-Raw is performed with buy-and-hold strategies on individual assets.
-On the other hand, all benchmark strategies are used in the out-of-sample test for each simulator.
+Out-of-sample tests use different trading strategies, not necessarily seen in the training phase.